Durango, Colorado: Snowdown Festival

 Durango is home to Snowdown, an annual midwinter event popular for its Parade of Lights and other events.
 Since 1983, each year's festival has been given a unique theme.
 The event lasts 5 days, with competitions and costumes.

 Durango Ragtime & Early Jazz Festival

 The annual Durango Ragtime & Early Jazz Festival features noted musicians from around the country.
 It is held in the Strater Hotel, a historic Victorian hotel in Durango.
 It is hosted by popular Durango resident and ragtime pianist Adam Swanson.

 Iron Horse Bicycle Classic

 Founded in 1972, the Iron Horse is a 61 mi bicycle road race held annually in Durango.
 Every year cyclists from around the world come together and race the Durango Narrow Gauge Train on its journey from Durango to Silverton.

 Economy

-Top Employers
+Top employers

-With over 35,000 employees working in the city, Durango is an economic hub in southwestern Colorado and the Four Corners region.
-According to Durango's 2023 Annual Comprehensive Financial Report, the city's top employers are:
+With over 35,000 employees working in La Plata County, it is an economic hub in southwestern Colorado and the Four Corners region.
+According to Durango's 2024 Annual Comprehensive Financial Report, the county's top employers are: